-(i) The results for the three months ended December 31, September 30, June 30, and March 31, 2021, reflect the continued shift into an industrial real estate platform.

-(ii) The additional costs for the quarter ending March 31, 2022 are a result of unstabilized investment properties

-(iii) The transaction costs and land transfer taxes have been expensed for the three months ended March 31, 2021 and three months ended Sept 30, 2021 have been subsequently capitalized in the three months ended December 31, 2021.

-(iv) The costs for the two months ended December 31, 2020 have been capitalized and subsequently expensed to reflect a one-time impairment of the investment properties.

-- (v) For the three months ended October 31, 2020, the loss from equity investees is a result of the Company's book value adjustment to its Joint Venture balance arising from an impairment based on the appraised values to the Joint Venture due to the impacts of COVID-19. - (vi) The period October 31, 2020 and prior, reflect a parking platform with the operations consisting of equity investments. - (vii) The Company changed its year-end to December 31, which resulted in a two-month stub period for December 31, 2020.
+- (i) The results for the quarters subsequent to December 31, 2020 reflect a continued shift to an industrial real estate platform. - (ii) The additional costs for the quarter ending June 30 and March 31, 2022 are a result of unstabilized investment properties. - (iii) The transaction costs and land transfer taxes have been expensed for the three months ended March 31, 2021 and three months ended Sept 30, 2021 have been subsequently capitalized in the three months ended December 31, 2021. - (iv) The costs for the two months ended December 31, 2020 have been capitalized and subsequently expensed to reflect a one-time impairment of the investment properties. - (v) For the three months ended October 31, 2020, the loss from equity investees is a result of the Company's book value adjustment to its Joint Venture balance arising from an impairment based on the appraised values to the Joint Venture due to the impacts of COVID-19. - (vi) The period October 31, 2020 and prior, reflect a parking platform with the operations consisting of equity investments. - (vii) The Company changed its year-end to December 31, which resulted in a two-month stub period for December 31, 2020. - (viii) The Company's share of (profit) from equity investees has steadily increased as the results of COVID-19 subside.